gkimball1/maze-bot/docs/README.md

      - First, we begin with a high binarization threshold and gradually lower the threshold until BFS is able to find a solution.
 This ensures different lighting conditions do not adversely affect Sawyer's performance.
      - Next, we pad the walls with extra pixels to mitigate the shortest path's tendency to hug the edge of a wall
 4. Solve
    - A simple BFS is used to determine the solution to the maze.
-Since this is a relatively small maze and image we can use BFS efficiently
+Since this is a relatively small maze/image, there's a minimal perfomance difference between using BFS versus an asymptotically faster algorithm like A-Star.
    - Transform a list of 2d critical points into 3d coordinates
      - Transform from the 2d image to 3d AR Tag coordinates, and from there to Sawyer's base frame coordinates
      - Output a list of the most critical 3d points (corners) in space that the end-effector must pass through to draw out the solution